-The cases of the two university-SAP alliances illustrate the problems with a contract, the need for a pre-contract document and the need to limit partners.
+The cases of the two university-SAP alliances illustrate the problems with a contract, the need for a precontract document and the need to limit partners.
 The need for a contract is debatable.
 An informal document that makes assumptions explicit would avoid delays due to legal technicalities.

-SAP has a vested interest in addressing the severe shortage of R/3 literate implementers and administrators in the marketplace, since clients' implementations overruns in time and cost are often the result of R/3 knowledge scarcity.
+SAP has a vested interest in addressing the severe shortage of R/3 literate implementers and administrators in the marketplace, since clients' implementation overruns in time and cost are often the result of R/3 knowledge scarcity.
 However, knowledge links with universities require considerable support from SAP due to the complexity of R/3 and the resources needed.
 As a consequence, SAP should limit the number of university alliances and communicate to potential partners (1) the estimated project time line and (2) resources that the university must provide.
 This communication is preferably distributed in written form to the university before it makes a commitment to the alliance.
-Universities need the time line and advance notice to plan courses, to allocate funds and to acquire hardware and other resources.
+Universities need the time line and advance notice to plan courses, to allocate funds, and to acquire hardware and other resources.

-Implications for Universities
+8.2 Implications for Universities

-University partnerships with IT industry are likely to benefit from analysis of the collaboration literature and lessons learned from our experiences.
+University partnerships with the information technology (IT) industry are likely to benefit from analysis of the collaboration literature and lessons learned from the experiences presented here.
 A rational approach would posit making goals and procedures explicit.
-While there is obviously merit in the rational approach, both the literature and our cases illustrate the importance of affective factors and emotional trust such as openness, caring and benevolence in building relationships.
-Our contribution includes specifying what to expect and an indication of the resources universities need for a relationship with SAP.
+While there is obviously merit in the rational approach, both the literature and these cases illustrate the importance of affective factors and emotional trust such as openness, caring, and benevolence in building relationships.
+The contribution of this study includes specifying what to expect and an indication of the resources universities need for a relationship with SAP.
 To prevent misunderstandings, academic institutions considering educational or research partnerships with IT industry should develop a written statement of expectations and objectives for discussion with the potential partner.
 It is advisable not to proceed until your potential partner has agreed to your conditions or negotiated a mutually acceptable alternative.